ultra-magnus-man/Crypto-Hunt/README.md

 # Crypto Hunt is a Cryptocurrency Tracker with React JS, Material UI and Chart JS

 Here real time details of the cryptocurrencies can be obtained and saved to personal reference.
+Includes google authentication to login into a google profile.

+# Build by using

+    React JS
+    Material UI
+    Chart JS

 # Getting Started with Create React App